Athletics & Fitness

 *ACLC High Schoolers who are not Alameda residents can still be part of ACLC's illustrious ultimate frisbee tradition (see below).

-Organized ultimate frisbee for youth in Alameda was born at ACLC.
+ACLC was the birthplace of organized ultimate frisbee for youth in Alameda.
 In the early 2000's, ACLC learners and facilitator Mike de Sousa started a high school team that won nine State Championships in its first decade (2004-2014).
 The middle school team won the first ever middle school California State Championship in 2014.
 Both teams still compete today (under the auspices of the Alameda Youth Ultimate Program) with ACLC learners making up about half of the program's participants at both middle and high school levels.